-The technical report, 1.5-Degree Lifestyles: Targets and options for reducing lifestyle carbon footprints is the result of phase one of this project, conducted under a consortium including IGES, Aalto University, D-mat, Sitra, and KR Foundation, with additional contributions from Wuppertal Institute for Climate, Environmental and Energy and University of Helsinki.
+The technical report, 1.5-Degree Lifestyles: Targets and options for reducing lifestyle carbon footprints is the result of phase one of this project, conducted under a consortium including IGES, Aalto University, D-mat, Sitra, and KR Foundation, with additional contributions from Wuppertal Institute for Climate, Environment and Energy and University of Helsinki.

 The report develops the concept of lifestyle carbon footprints as the greenhouse gas emissions directly emitted and indirectly induced from household consumption, excluding those induced by government consumption and capital formation.
 These footprints are calculated as the sum of the footprints of six lifestyle domains; nutrition, housing, mobility, consumer goods, leisure, and services.
 It proposes globally unified per capita targets for the carbon footprint from household consumption for the years 2030, 2040 and 2050.
 The report analysis five case studies, including Finland and Japan in detail, as well as less detailed analysis for Brazil, China, and India.

 In order to achieve the 2050 target of the Paris Agreement, developed countries will need to reduce their per capita lifestyle carbon footprints by at least 80%, and some developing countries will also need to reduce their lifestyle carbon footprints.
 The three most carbon-intense lifestyle domains for all five of the countries studied were housing, mobility, and nutrition.
 However, the diversity of lifestyles across the five countries studied necessitates equally diverse approaches to reductions in lifestyle carbon footprints.
 For example, reducing meat consumption would have more of an impact in Finland than the other countries, while Japan has higher housing emissions due to the relatively low usage of renewable energy for their electricity needs.